RaymondGonzalez/CPSC-Assembly/README.md

 # CPSC-Assembly
-Examples of school projects created in Computer Organization and Assembly Language.
+Examples of Projects created in Computer Organization and Assembly Language.